UQ-PAC/bincaml/docs/dev/readme.md

 - whole program interpreter on irreducible programs
 - unit tests

+## Whole-program interpreter

+- Want it to be reasonably fast for test efficiency: don't make it a monad again for performance
+- If we want efficiency we could make all values a z.t and monomorphise operations to their width-specialisations, have the allocator bookkeep where pages are allocated.
+- Structrue memory as a tree to pages of bytes, and flatten the bytes to bitvectors on load/store
+- Try to make memory initialisation complete
+- Provide debugging hooks somehow
+- depends: expression evaluator

+### Validation / Testing

+The execution of csmith-generated programs matches the execution natively or in qemu (i.e. outputs the same hash)

 ## Translation validator

 - Implementation of TACAS paper in ocaml, roughly this is decomposed into:

 1. Cut set transform (may be able to use [ocamlgraph](https://ocaml.org/p/ocamlgraph/2.2.0/doc/ocamlgraph/Graph/Mincut/Make/index.html#val-min_cutset)
 2. Monadic effect encoding
     - make the call encoding simpler, just capture all global variables in the program rather than doing some weird analysis
 4. Invarinat construction based on an analysis result
 5. SSA-based DAG program extration
     - emit src and target programs as a let .. in function rather than the encoding sbasil uses as its cleaner and more efficient

 - We should extend it to interprocedural validation, this means guarding ackermann instantiations by the interproc domain value, and adding the